asaikali/tanzu-spring-cloud-gateway/README.md

 ```

 1. The spring cloud gateway operator installed three kubernetes custom resources definitions.
 Execute the command
-   `kubectl get crds` and you will see all the created custom crds shown below.
-These crds will be used to configure
+   `kubectl get crds` and you will see all the created custom CRDs shown below.
+These CRDs will be used to configure
    the gateway.

 ```text